hernantz/blog/content/introducing-pak.md

 `pak --lock` should create a Pakfile.lock?

+--root can change the default store directory.

+there are no optional dependencies, if something is optional it can be installed explicitly by the user.

 Maybe each `pak [un]install <package-name==version> --lock`

 This uses a local `Pakfile` in the pwd, other files can be used by passing the `--pakfile=<path-to-pakfile>` param or `PAKFILE` environment variable.